 Located in Furnas, its full-wellness program and nature-inspired-interiors make it the ideal place to relax.
 Book now

-To make your life easier, you can start your search with my pre-selection of the hotels/guesthouses/villas in the island of São Miguel.
-This list only includes rooms with wifi and with good-to-excellent reviews, hard to go wrong with these!
+Or search for yourself!
+Start your search with my pre-selection of the hotels/guesthouses/villas in the island of São Miguel.
+The list only includes rooms with wifi and with good-to-excellent reviews, hard to go wrong with these!

 São Miguel Flight + Hotel Deals